top of page

 Portfolio Value Decline:

-Challenge: Retirees can have a large portion of their savings invested in the stock market.
-During a recession, the market experiences a downturn, leading to a decline in the value of investment portfolios.
+• Challenge: Retirees can have a large portion of their savings invested in the stock market.
+During a recession, the market may experience a downturn, leading to a decline in the value of investment portfolios.

-Example: Imagine a retiree who had diligently saved for years, only to see the value of their retirement portfolio drop due to a market downturn.
+• Example: Imagine a retiree who had diligently saved for years, only to see the value of their retirement portfolio drop due to a market downturn.
 This can jeopardize their planned income and lifestyle.
+Growth stocks, which are characterized by high potential for above-average earnings growth, often struggle during economic downturns, further impacting retirees' investment portfolios.

 Reduced Income from Investments: